Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 Installing a fire pit on a patio can transform your outdoor living space into a cozy and inviting oasis.

-Whether it’s for socializing at a barbeque or for relaxing after a long day at work, a fire pit serves as an ideal space for family and friends to gather year round.
+Whether it’s for socializing at a barbecue, or for relaxing after a long day at work, a fire pit serves as an ideal spot for family and friends to gather year-round.

-If you’re building a patio from scratch, you’ll need to decide the ideal size of the space, and what materials you’ll use.
+If you’re building a patio from scratch, you’ll need to decide how big to make it, and what materials you’ll use.
 If you’re working with a patio that’s installed and ready to go, you’ll want to make sure it’s big enough to comfortably house the fire pit you have your eye on.

-Looking for top-quality pavers?
+Looking for top-quality fire pits and fireplaces?
 Explore our selection at Unilock

 What is the Ideal Patio Size for a Fire Pit?

 So, how big should a patio be for a fire pit?
-The ideal patio size for a fire pit ultimately depends on the size and shape of the fire pit.
+The ideal patio size for a fire pit ultimately depends on the size and shape of the pit, as well as how many people can comfortably sit around it.

-Here are some details on the ideal patio size you’ll need to house both a round and rectangular fire pit.
+We’ve broken up the ideal patio size for both a round and rectangular fire pit.

 1. Ideal Patio Size for a Round Fire Pit

-If you have a medium-sized round fire pit— 3 feet, for example — your patio should have a diameter of at least 15 feet total.
+If your round fire pit is medium-sized — 3 feet, for example — your patio should have a diameter of at least 15 feet total.
 This will allow you to accommodate four to six chairs or a small, curved conversational sofa.

 2. Ideal Patio Size for a Square or Rectangular Fire Pit